searchisko/searchisko/documentation/rest-api/README.md

 + maven repository artifact

 ##Data structures for Management API
 A bunch of other information is necessary to run the Searchisko.
-This is managed using a 'Management API'.
+This is managed using a 'Management API' and is not public.

 The [`management`](management) subfolder in this directory contains files with descriptions of document structures for the management API: